 What Is Considered Fast Internet?

-The online experience has changed drastically since the late 1990s when 56Kbps modem support became commonplace, effectively doubling the speed with which we could view adorable cat JPEGs.
-These days, the definition of fast internet service has evolved to the point where we expect instant page loading and smooth HD video streaming.
-So what exactly is considered fast internet in the Snapchat and selfie era?
+The online experience has changed drastically since the late 1990s when 56Kbps modem support became commonplace, effectively doubling the speed with which we could view adorable cat pics.
+These days, the definition of fast, reliable internet access has evolved to the point where we expect instant page loading and smooth HD video streaming.
+So what exactly is considered fast, reliable internet in the era of Netflix and online gaming?

 Ultimately the definition of fast internet is subjective and relevant to your household's needs and usage.
 If you only use your connection for basic tasks like email and short SD videos, 5Mbps will likely feel like racing along the information superhighway.
 If on the other hand, you have multiple users performing high-demand activities, you'll want the fastest internet connection you can afford.